AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

 CPU Fan

  - This laptop seems to have zero-fan mode where it won't start spinning until the temp reaches above 70c and stops spinning once the temp cools down to around 50c.
- - Has a single pipe heatsink -> Swapped with dual pipe heatsink from Latitude 5310 model(Had to bend one of the pipe a little bit).
+ - Has a single pipe heatsink -> Swapped with dual pipe heatsink from Latitude 5310 model(Had to bend one of the pipes a little bit).
 If I had known a difference it made, I wouldn't have bothered swapping.
 I think laptop cooling pad will probably do a better job.

 Wi-Fi/Bluetooth

  - Comes with Intel Dual Band Wireless AC 9560 -> Swapped with BCM94360NG module to enjoy Airplay/Airdrop/continuity features.
-MHF4 extension cable was required as one(main) of the two antenna cable was too short to reach the main antenna port on BCM94360 module.
+MHF4 extension cable was required as one(main) of the two antenna cables was too short to reach the main antenna port on BCM94360 module.

 WWAN slot